dscottd7/quibble-backend/README.md

 ## Project Overview
 Quibble is an AI-powered product comparison tool designed to streamline the process of comparing two products.
 Users can enter URLs for products they wish to compare, along with their preferences for various comparison factors.
 The backend handles web scraping, data extraction, and OpenAI processing to produce an insightful, structured comparison.

 The Quibble backend utilizes Selenium to scrape product information from the specified web pages and uses OpenAI to generate detailed comparison reports, highlighting key features, pros, cons, and essential factors.
 Then, the backend communicates with the frontend through WebSockets, ensuring a real-time, responsive user experience.
-Quibble frontend then presents this comparison report to assist the user making well-informed purchasing decisions.
+Quibble frontend then presents this comparison report to assist the user in making well-informed purchasing decisions.

 This README provides a comprehensive guide to setting up and understanding the Quibble backend, which is built with FastAPI, Selenium, Websockets and deployed on Google Cloud.
 This application requires both the frontend and backend services to be running for proper functionality.